 Here’s an example of what a daily routine could look like:

 - 6:45 – 7:15: Light stretching and exercises

 - 9:00 AM – 5:00 PM: Work

 - 8:30 PM: Exercises

 - 9:30 – 10:00 PM: Reading and Journaling

 3. Low-Impact Exercise

-Exercising can be hard to do when chronic pain really acts up, but doing some form of exercising helps manage stress for the long term.
-Even on the worst days, setting a small goal like walking up five stairs can help the mind cope with the emotional rollercoaster caused by chronic pain.
+Exercising can be hard to do when chronic pain really acts up, but doing some form of exercising helps manage stress in the long term.
+Even on the worst days, setting a small goal of walking up five stairs can help the mind cope with the emotional rollercoaster caused by chronic pain.